-If we want to go into the internals of our database, we have two main tools to use: Jasmine Studio, or the ODQL interpreter.
 Choosing the correct tool for each situation is very important, and impacts on your ability to administer, migrate, upgrade and support your database.
-The Jasmine Studio is a point and click graphical user interface tool for browsing the database schemas and their contents (the class instances) as well as for changing the database structure.
+The Jasmine Studio is a point and click graphical user interface tool for creating applications and for browsing the database schemas and their contents (the objects) as well as for changing the database structure.
+We will only use the Jasmine Class Browser (for working with the database).
 The advantages of this tool are:

-- It's very easy to learn and use. - Only practical way to view multimedia data instances. - Drag and Drop is convenient way of populating data, especially multimedia types. - Building classes and compiling methods is a one-touch operation. - It is an essential party to building applications with Jasmine.
+- It's very easy to learn and use. - Only practical way to view multimedia data instances. - Drag and Drop is convenient way of populating data, especially multimedia types. - Building classes and compiling methods is a one-touch operation.